 What your package contains

 The Pulsar binary package initially contains the following directories:

 |Configuration files for Pulsar, including for broker configuration, ZooKeeper configuration, and more|

 |A Java JAR file containing example Pulsar Functions|

 |License files, in |

-These directories will be created once you begin running Pulsar:
+The following directories are created once you begin running Pulsar: